tdcnguyen/cs410demo/README.md

 # Customization

-*Spotlight* can be customized to include user-provided classifier code written in Python.
+*Textlight* can be customized to include user-provided classifier code written in Python.

 ## Environment